macimax/WIKI_STEPMANIA/Supported-Game-Modes.md

 | Single | Para_Single | 5key. |

 ## beat
 Simulates Beatmania or Beatmania IIDX, with 5-keys, 7-keys, or doubles for each.
-Most songs are keysounded.

-This mode uses BMS chart files for songs.
+This mode uses BMS chart files for songs and all are keysounded.

 | Style | StepsType | Description |
 | ----- | --------- | ----------- |